Constructing Effective Customer Feedback Systems -- A Design Science Study Leveraging Blockchain Technology: Discussion

-\subsection{Design principles revisited}
+\subsection{Design Principles Revisited}

-The discussion of the previous section illustrates how the identified design principles facilitate the construction of a CFS that is useful and improves the status quo of feedback provision.
-Table \ref{tab:design_principles} illustrates the identified design principles, their implementation in the software artifact, the evaluation of these implementations and the associated findings.
+The findings of the previous section illustrates how implementing the identified design principles in a software artefact results in a value-sensitive CFS (answer to RQ 1) that is effective in terms of usability (Section \ref{sec:app_interaction}) and quality of collected feedback (answer to RQ 2).
+Table \ref{tab:design_principles} summarizes them by illustrating these design principles, their implementation in the software artifact, the evaluation of these implementations and the associated findings.
+In the following the main findings are dicussed:

-Due to the Covid-19 policy at the research institute, physical interactions were restricted.
-Thus, the physicality in the principle of cyber-physical interactions (ID 10 in Table \ref{tab:design_principles}) had not been facilitated in the experiment.
-Nevertheless, the value of physical human interactions had been identified as important for the stakeholders in the interviews (Section \ref{sec:identify_problem}) and the design workshops (Section \ref{sec:design_solution}).
-Thus, we recommend that the impact of mechanisms that require physical interactions for feedback provision should be evaluated in future work.
+Due to the Covid-19 policy at the research institute, real-world interactions were restricted.
+Thus, the physicality in the principle of cyber-physical interactions (ID 8 in Table \ref{tab:design_principles}) had not been facilitated in the experiment.
+Nevertheless, the value of real-world interactions with humans had been identified as important for the stakeholders in the interviews (Section \ref{sec:identify_problem}) and the design workshops (Section \ref{sec:design_solution}).
+Thus, we recommend that the impact of mechanisms that require real-world interactions for feedback provision should be evaluated in future work.

-Four of the design principles (ID 1, 2, 11, 15 in Table \ref{tab:design_principles}) are afforded by the blockchain technology which illustrates the useability of this technology for CFS.
-In particular, blockchain-based cryptoeconomic incentives represent a novel class of incentives that can motivate users to improve the breadth and depth of shared feedback.
+Three of the design principles (ID 1, 2, 8 in Table \ref{tab:design_principles}) are afforded by the blockchain technology which illustrates the useability of this technology for CFS.
+In particular, blockchain-based cryptoeconomic incentives represent a novel class of incentives that can motivate users to improve the breadth (number of feedback items) and depth (number of contextualization actions) of shared feedback (Section \ref{sec:token_incentives}).
+Moreover, the utilization of the technology can enhance the trust in the feedback handling process by making it transparent and verifiable.